The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note provides anoverview of when the supply of installation, repair, adaptation and building services to a disabled person can be zero-rated.

 Please see the Disabled individuals ― overview guidance note for more information on the reliefs available to disabled individuals.

-Certain building work is liable to VAT at the zero-rate, see the Zero-rating the construction of anew building and Approved alterations to protected buildings guidance notes.
-However, certain construction services can be zero-rated under these provisions explained below.
+Certain building work is liable to VAT at the zero rate, see the Construction ― zero-rating of construction services guidance note.
+However, certain building work can also be zero-rated under these provisions explained below.

-Business are eligible to zero-rate the supply to an eligible person the supply of services connected with repairing or maintaining any of the goods specified in the Zero-rating - supplies to disabled individuals guidance note.
+Business can zero rate the supply of services connected with repairing or maintaining any of the goods specified in the Disabled individuals ― overview guidance note to aneligible person.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.